sgaul/opportunity/index.md

 ![plot of chunk unnamed-chunk-6](assets/fig/unnamed-chunk-6.png)

-Another way of coloring the map would be to use [Jenks' 'natural breaks'](http://support.esri.com/en/knowledgebase/GISDictionary/term/natural%20breaks%20classification) method which looks for natural divisions in the data.
+Another way of coloring the map would be to use [Jenks natural breaks](http://support.esri.com/en/knowledgebase/GISDictionary/term/natural%20breaks%20classification) method which looks for natural divisions in the data.
 The map below uses this coloring method for the same data.

 ![plot of chunk unnamed-chunk-7](assets/fig/unnamed-chunk-7.png)